-As you may be aware, we recently launched our new Reputation Management Software solution in response to the growing need for businesses to be in control of their online brand profile – how they’re perceived online.
 No longer can business owners just rely on your website to promote your business – there are many many places around the net that have your business brand details available to the public and it’s vital for you to manage this with effective brand monitoring.

 I was recently in discussion with a prospective client who was telling me how they want to compete with a much larger competitor on price.
 My response to them was – don’t even try.
 Larger organisations have larger buying power, more low wage staff, larger inventories and basically larger scales so will always come out better on price.